 The best way to start tracking and categorizing your expenses is to check your previous bank statements.
 You can also start tracking your receipts to build a list of expenses if you do not have your own bank account.
 How you track your expenses should be driven by your method of budgeting.

-4. Analyze your income and expenses against your financial goals to make spending decisions.
+Step 4: Analyze your income and expenses against your financial goals to make spending decisions

 As you map out your income and expenses, you’ll start to get an idea of how your financial goals are affected.
 You may want to make decisions about spending in order to prioritize a financial goal, or to start building savings, create an expense category in your budget for it.